AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-information/index.md

    A page loads listing any existing extensions you have previously added.

    ![](../../sellers/_images/your-extensions.png)
-    _Your Extensions_

 1. Click **Create New Extension**.

    The displayed chart provides a high-level overview for creating and submitting extensions.

    ![](../../sellers/_images/submit-chart1.png)
-   _Workflow for creating and submitting extensions_

 1. Enter the **Basic Extension Information** required to create an extension entry.